H3rmt/hyprswitch/README.md

 (Modify the $... variables to your liking)

 ### No-GUI Config
-Just use 2 keybinds to switch to 'next' or 'previous' window
+Just use 2 keybindings to switch to 'next' or 'previous' window
 ```ini
 $key = TAB
 $modifier = CTRL